JoshMarler/react-juce/docs/guides/Debugging_With_Duktape.md

 Note, there are known issues debugging on Windows.
 See [Known Issues](#known-issues)

-JS debugging support for Blueprint/Duktape is available via [Visual Studio Code](https://code.visualstudio.com/) using the [Duktape Debugger](https://marketplace.visualstudio.com/items?itemName=HaroldBrenes.duk-debug) extension.
+JS debugging support for React-JUCE/Duktape is available via [Visual Studio Code](https://code.visualstudio.com/) using the [Duktape Debugger](https://marketplace.visualstudio.com/items?itemName=HaroldBrenes.duk-debug) extension.
 Currently this is the only debug client known to support the use of source maps with Duktape.
-If you do become aware of other Duktape debug clients that may work well with Blueprint, please open an issue with details for us to investigate.
+If you do become aware of other Duktape debug clients that may work well with React-JUCE, please open an issue with details for us to investigate.

-Blueprint provides an implementation of the Duktape debugging interface via `EcmascriptEngine::debuggerAttach` and `EcmascriptEngine::debuggerDetach`.
+React-JUCE provides an implementation of the Duktape debugging interface via `EcmascriptEngine::debuggerAttach` and `EcmascriptEngine::debuggerDetach`.

 If you are using the `ReactApplicationRoot` class to host your React app/ui then you can enjoy a debugging experience similar to that of React Native.

 In debug builds with `JUCE_DEBUG` defined, ensure your editor has focus and use the `CTRL-d/CMD-d` command to trigger a call to `EcmascriptEngine::debuggerAttach`.
 This command blocks the UI and awaits connection from a debug client.
 You can then attach your debugger, continue execution and set breakpoints etc.

-To configure the Duktape debugger extension for use with Blueprint, you will need to do the following:
+To configure the Duktape debugger extension for use with React-JUCE, you will need to do the following:

 - Download/Add the Duktape debugger extension.

-- Ensure you have compiled Blueprint and your application/plugin in debug mode (with `JUCE_DEBUG` defined).
+- Ensure you have compiled React-JUCE and your application/plugin in debug mode (with `JUCE_DEBUG` defined).

 - Add a launch configuration for debugging your UI.